gist-rs/book/src/ml/llama.md

 - [🐇 talk](https://github.com/ggerganov/whisper.cpp/tree/master/examples/talk): Talk with an Artificial Intelligence in your terminal.
 - [chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin): The ChatGPT Retrieval Plugin lets you easily search and find personal or work documents by asking questions in everyday language.
 - [llama-retrieval-plugin](https://github.com/lastmile-ai/llama-retrieval-plugin): LLaMa retrieval plugin script using OpenAI's retrieval plugin
+- [🐍 LLaMA-Adapter](https://github.com/ZrrSkywalker/LLaMA-Adapter): LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention.
+Using 52K self-instruct demonstrations, LLaMA-Adapter only introduces 1.2M learnable parameters upon the frozen LLaMA 7B model, and costs less than one hour for fine-tuning on 8 A100 GPUs .

 ## Serve